mathiashole/chromR/README.md

 - Filter by number of chromosomes to display (`--number`)

 ### 📌 Data Handling:
+- Support for Keyword Filtering, highlight specific genes, regions, or domains of interest using keywords (`--keywords`)
 - Support for fill files (`--fill_file`) in CSV/TSV formats
 - Table exports (CSV/TSV with `--table`)